GuiJR777/Splashy-Swimmer/README.md

 ## Overview

-This project is a simple clone of the classic game Flappy Bird, developed as a study project in Unity.
+This project is a clone of the classic game Flappy Bird, developed as a study project in Unity.
 The main goal is to understand and practice game development concepts using the Unity game engine.

 ## Table of Contents